-- 1) Advances local government reform measures by imposing Imposes unnecessarily broad burdens upon all local governments., particularly when there is no demonstration of rampant and wide-spread violations of the public trust.
-(Board) - 2) Shifts state programs, responsibilities and costs to local governments without first considering funding to support the shift. - 3) Seeks to limit or rescind local control. - 4) Reduces or diminishes the authority of the District to govern its affairs. - 5) Imposes new costs on the District and the ratepayers absent a clear and necessary benefit. - 6) Resolves state budget shortfalls through shifts in the allocation of property tax revenue or through fees for which there is no direct nexus to benefits received.
+- 1) Imposes unnecessarily broad burdens upon all local governments. - 2) Shifts state programs, responsibilities and costs to local governments without first considering funding to support the shift. - 3) Seeks to limit or rescind local control. - 4) Reduces or diminishes the authority of the District to govern its affairs. - 5) Imposes new costs on the District and the ratepayers absent a clear and necessary benefit.

+6) Resolves state budget shortfalls through shifts in the allocation of property tax revenue or through fees for which there is no direct nexus to benefits received.